jbarnett8/AuraFlight/README.md

 # AuraFlight
+The following repository contains some of the code and data used in the paper "Aura: An Automated System for the Real-Time Evaluation of Flight Maneuver Performance".

 ## Overview
 - Automated classification of flight maneuvers using transformer-based deep learning
 - Real-time evaluation capabilities for flight performance